KokorinIlya/huffman/README.md

 # Building

-Run Cmake from the main directory.
+Run Cmake from the main directory for creating Makefile.
 After running Cmake, run make for finishing building.